ankithkumar08/120-days-of-python-coding-/README.md

 - **Learnings:**   Practiced using loops and functions to check for Armstrong numbers and understood the concept behind it.

 -  ### Day 11:
-- **Question:** Write a program to check if a number is an Armstrong number.
+- **Question:** Write a program to calculate the sum of natural numbers up to a user-defined value.
-- **Solution:** Armstrong number check using functions and loops.
+- **Solution:** Practiced using loops to sum natural numbers based on user input.
 [Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day11.py)
-- **Learnings:**   Practiced using loops and functions to check for Armstrong numbers and understood the concept behind it.
+- **Learnings:**  Gained insight into user input management and iterative summation techniques.

 *...
 Continue adding daily questions, solutions, and learnings as you progress ...*